Start trial

 Which OSS license does TinyMCE use?

 TinyMCE 7 is issued under the GNU General Public License Version 2 or later, abbreviated as GPLv2+.
-We believe GPL is the best license for continuing to provide a quality open source product while also funding future TinyMCE maintenance, development and innovation.
+We believe GPL is the best license for continuing to provide a quality open source product while also funding future TinyMCE maintenance, development, and innovation.

+GPL Version 2 or later grants users the freedom to use, modify, and distribute software, as long as any derivative works are also distributed under the same license and the source code is made available to recipients.
 In simplified terms, this means that when distributing an app containing GPL licensed code, the whole app will inherit the GPL license and the source code must be made available to the community.
 This is usually a no-go in a commercial use case.

 If you are currently using TinyMCE 6 in a commercial use case, you will need to purchase a commercial license when upgrading to the Tiny 7 editor.
 You should consult your legal team for compliance assurance around all your software usage.

-Future TinyMCE versions may change license - these decisions will maintain the standards of significant research and consultation, and won't affect previous TinyMCE editor versions.
+Future TinyMCE versions may change license.
+These decisions will maintain the standards of significant research and consultation, and won't affect previous TinyMCE editor versions.

 How the GPL license benefits users